 In response, we send flowers, we bring food, and we pray together.
 We meet people at hospitals, churches, and their homes.
 And we gather for worship, weddings, and funerals.

 But in the current situation, as caregivers, we are unable to do these things.
 Sheltering in place and social distancing limit travel and the number of people who can gather together.
 At our most vulnerable moments, it can be dangerous to be alone.

 As we face our current circumstances, we need to be aware that our inability to be physically present is not a new problem.

 Care-giving without physical presence is nothing new.

 Prior generations have faced their own unique set of problems in communicating and demonstrating care.

 Our earliest ancestors were limited by geography and had restricted and delayed communication with those outside their respective communities.

-Wars, plagues, natural disasters, illness, closed borders, financial resources, and time off work are some of the common obstacles they faced.
+Wars, plagues, natural disasters, illness, closed borders, financial resources, and time off work are common obstacles they faced.
 Does this sound familiar?

 How did prior generations provide care without being physically present, and how can we do this today?